-Turn the Set Time Knob until the Start and Stop Time Dials show the right time of day.
+2. Push in and turn the Set Time Knob until the Start and Stop Time Dials show the right time of day.

-Push in and turn the Start Time Knob clockwise to the time you want baking to start.
+3. Push in and turn the Start Time Knob Clockwise to the time you want baking to start.

-Push in and turn the Stop Time Knob clockwise to the time you want the oven to shut off.
+4. Push in and turn the Stop Time Knob clockwise to the time you want the oven to shut off.